3 Day Itinerary for Fife

 Day 1 Evening - Anstruther

-While in Anstruther, we would recommend a stay at The Waterfront.
+While in Anstruther, we would recommend a stay at The Waterfront one of our accomodation partners.
 Their rooms are cosy and modern and the restaurant has great views over the harbour.
 They use as many local suppliers as possible so you will enjoy an authentic east coast of Scotland evening meal!

 Day 2 Morning - To the beach!